 Windows Server System Security

-OS-based security in the Windows Server System is implemented on an object and policy basis, instead of partition basis.
+OS-based security in the Windows Server System is implemented on an object and policy basis, rather than partition basis.
 That is, the OS provides the tools to associate permissions to individual system objects, including — but not limited to — users, computers, and organizational units.
-By using the tools users establish policies for how those permissions and user privileges interact.
+By using the tools, users establish policies for how those permissions and user privileges interact.
 Administrators can set access permissions, assign ownership, and monitor user access at the individual or group level.

 Windows Server 2003 OS Security